Source: Virginia Department of Wildlife Resources, Snakehead Fish in Virginia

 Source: US Forest Service, Biology and Control of Hemlock Woolly Adelgid (Figure 3)

 Some of our most common plants and animals are not native.
-That "English sparrow" pecking away at the crumbs outside McDonalds, the starlings feeding in a flock at the edge of an open field, the Japanese honeysuckle vine climbing along the fence line, the blue flowers of chicory along sidewalks - none of them are native to Virginia.
+The "English sparrow" pecking away at the crumbs outside McDonalds, the starlings feeding in a flock at the edge of an open field, the Japanese honeysuckle vine climbing along the fence line, the blue flowers of chicory along sidewalks - none of them are native to Virginia.
 They are aliens, imports from outside the state.

 chicory (Cichorium intybus), native to Europe, is now naturalized and thrives in disturbed sunny spots throughout Virginia